Richard H. Lewis Alternative serves 246 students in grades Kindergarten-12.

 The teacher population of 5 teachers has grown by 66% over five school years.

 Students by Grade

-The diversity score of Richard H. Lewis Alternative is 0.53, which is less than the diversity score at state average of 0.64.
+The diversity score of Richard H. Lewis Alternative is 0.67, which is more than the diversity score at state average of 0.63.
 The school's diversity has stayed relatively flat over five school years.

 State Level (CA)

 Reading/Language Arts Test Scores (% Proficient)(18-19)

 Two or more races

 Source: 2021-2022 (latest school year available) National Center for Education Statistics (NCES), CA Dept. of Education